lmorg42/level-design/readme.md

 **A Key** - Write out level to text file

+Layer 1 will be called file.txt

+Layer 2 will be called file2.txt

 **P Key** - Switch between blocks and pipes

+**L Key** - Switch between layers

 **Alt Key** - Hold down to move the camera, release to stop

-File will be called file.txt